 “Sapa is a very special place, It kind of feels like a gateway into a different World.” – Tom, Volunteer Teacher for Sapa O'Chau

-The hills of Sapa, in the far north of Vietnam, are spectacular, and draw tourists and travelers from around the world.
+The hills of Sapa, in the far north of Vietnam, are spectacular, and draw travelers from around the world.
 They are also the home of the Hmong, Dao, Tay, Giay and Xa Pho people.
 They are known for having maintained a large part of their traditional, agriculture-based lifestyle, their distinctive clothing, marriage and funerary practises, and for making exquisite handicrafts.